AlifePlus SISKI Synergy (APS): Technical Analysis

 Overview

 "AlifePlus SISKI Synergy" (APS) v2.7.0 appeared on ModDB on April 4, 2026.
 28 scripts, 6,112 lines of Lua.
 It depends on xlibs, AlifePlus, and SISKI 0.9.5 (which is under a DMCA takedown).
-Uploaded by forTheMonolith — whether this is the same person as qkff99 (SISKI author) is unknown, but the patterns are the same: AI-generated code, deep access to AlifePlus internals, no development history, no license file.
+Uploaded by forTheMonolith.
+The code is AI-generated, uses AlifePlus's internal architecture as its blueprint, and hard-depends on SISKI — a mod whose core infrastructure (event bus, AP bridge, callback factory) was stolen from AlifePlus and xlibs.

 FindingEvidenceSection